-1 INTRODUCTION
+1 Introduction

 For major deep-sea ports the creation and maintenance of efficient, effective and stable transport opportunities for their end customers in the supply chains, the industrial shippers, are vital strategic goals.
 Ports that are market leaders in their regions will continuously defend their market shares.
 This can be explained by both efficiency and effectiveness considerations and by their ambitions to maintain stable transport access for the industrial customers they serve.
 Port cost structures are characterised by both economies of scale and potential sunk costs.
-Therefore, loss of market shares of freight in spatial hinterland market segments will lead to less cost efficient container flows.
+Therefore, loss of market shares of freight in spatial hinterland market segments will lead to less cost efficient container flows, and it may also decrease transport quality and stability.
 The most constructive way of defending market shares is to predict changes of important competitive factors in the markets and to react to factors representing threats by developing pre-emptive defence strategies before competitors utilise such factors as opportunities for market attacks.
 This calls for early and adequate strategic market analysis and strategy development.
+That proactivity can lead to more effective and efficient strategies for market share defence than reactivity has been observed in the general management literature by Kotler and Singh (1981).
+They describe a number of possible ways of defending market shares.